Flutter Entertainment Advances Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Flutter Entertainment PLC announced the acquisition and subsequent cancellation of a number of its ordinary shares as part of its ongoing share buyback program.
-This move is part of Flutter’s broader strategy to repurchase up to $5 billion in shares, which is expected to impact the company’s market positioning by potentially increasing shareholder value and optimizing capital structure.
+Flutter Entertainment PLC announced the acquisition and cancellation of a significant number of its ordinary shares in the United States as part of its ongoing share buyback program.
+This move is part of Flutter’s broader strategy to buy back up to $5 billion in shares, which aims to enhance shareholder value and optimize capital structure, reflecting the company’s strong financial position and commitment to returning capital to shareholders.

 More about Flutter Entertainment PLC